 A proposition to optimize the cryptographic verification protocol of the transaction candidates used in the xNAV mixing protocol resulting in a greatly reduced network load along with significant improvements to the performance of the nodes.

-A proposition to introduce dotNAV, an on-chain naming service where one can buy a name with the .nav suffix, and then associate it to their NAV or xNAV address, or perhaps an internet resource that they own.
+An on-chain naming service where one can buy a name with the .nav suffix, and then associate it to their NAV or xNAV address, or perhaps an internet resource that they own.
 On-chain trustless trades of names will be possible via Atomic Swaps and BLS signatures.

 Integrate NAV as a payment method on the popular BTCPay Server.